akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 ### Switching to Artery

-To switch to Artery any overrides for classic remoting need to be ported to Artery configuration.
+To switch to Artery a full cluster restart is required and any overrides for classic remoting need to be ported to Artery configuration.
 The most likely are:

 Hostname and port for binding: